SzymonPucher/merge/README.md

 - User can also play it, get's info of how good his move was
 - Developed for web first, using Java Script
 - Chart JS for statistics
-- OPbjects can be layed out in horizontal line
+- Objects can be placed horizontally instead of on a circle